robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 As mentioned before, Robot Framework uses an indentation-based and space-separated syntax to structure keywords, test cases, and tasks.

-**Two or more spaces** are used to separate or indent elements in Robot Framework files, while a single space is a valid character in elements.
+**Two or more spaces** are used to separate or indent statements in Robot Framework files, while a single space is a valid character in tokens (i.e. keyword names, argument values, variables, etc.).
-The clear recommendation is to use **four spaces** or more to unambiguously make it visible to a potential reader where elements are separated or indented.
+The clear recommendation for separators is to use **four spaces** or more to unambiguously make it visible to a potential reader where elements are separated or indented.

+A statement in Robot Framework is a logical line that contains specific data tokens which are separated by multiple spaces (separator token) from each other.

+**Example 1**: A keyword call is a statement that consists of a keyword name and its arguments, which are separated by two or more spaces from the keyword name and from each other.
+An optional assignment of the return value can be possible as well.
+The line comments starting with a hash `#` show the tokens in the statement.

+**Example 2**: In the `*** Settings ***` section, the settings are separated from their values by four or more spaces.

 All elements themselves in their section are written without any indentation.
+So settings in the `*** Settings ***` section, test cases in the `*** Test Cases ***` section, and keywords in the `*** Keywords ***` section are written without any indentation.
-When defining tests|tasks and keywords, indentation is used to define their body, while their name is still un-indented.
+However, when defining tests|tasks and keywords, indentation is used to define their body, while their name is still un-indented.
-So after i.e. a test case name, all subsequent lines that are part of the test case body are indented by four or more spaces.
+So after i.e. a test case name, all subsequent lines that are part of the test case body are indented by two or more spaces.

+That means that a body statement always starts with a separator token, followed by a data token, like i.e. variable or keyword as seen in the examples above.

 The body ends when either a new un-indented test case name is defined or another section like `*** Keywords ***` starts or the end of the file is reached.